deiviiss/burgerdev/README.md

-# Digital Menu
+# Burger Dev

 ## Description

-Digital Menu is a web application designed to manage digital menus for restaurants.
+Burger Dev is a web application designed to manage digital menus for restaurants.
 It allows users to explore products, categories, promotions, and place orders via WhatsApp.

 ## Main Features